openvinotoolkit/model_server/extras/ams_wrapper/README.md

 ## Supported models categories

-Models configured in OpenVINO Model Server - AI Extension need to belong to one of defined categories.
+Models configured in OpenVINO™ Model Server - AI Extension need to belong to one of defined categories.
 The category defines what kind of data is in the model response and in what format.
 See the category characteristics below to learn more about their requirements.
 Each model needs to have an associated config file, which describes the included classes,